-Reproduced with permission from College of American Pathologists (CAP).
+Reproduced with permission from College of American Pathologists (2020).
 Protocol for the Examination of Resection Specimens From Patients With Ductal Carcinoma In Situ (DCIS) of the Breast.
-Breast DCIS Resection 4.3.0.2.
-College of American Pathologists, February 2020.9
+College of American Pathologists.9

 Pleomorphic and florid LCIS have overlapping features with DCIS and may be treated similarly, but at present there is insufficient evidence to establish definitive recommendations for treatment.
 The current understanding of the natural history of pleomorphic LCIS and florid LCIS is limited, and the optimal treatment is unknown with regard to pursuing negative margins and consideration of additional adjuvant therapies.
-Nevertheless, although pleomorphic and florid LCIS are not currently included in the but not classic LCIS which is considered a 'benign' lesion in the American Joint Committee on Cancer (AJCC) pTis classification,10 they remain as a category in the Union for International Cancer Control (UICC) TNM 8th edition,11 and there is emerging evidence suggesting that these forms of LCIS might be better treated as DCIS,^{4,12} in particular the practice of excision to negative margins.
+Nevertheless, although pleomorphic and florid LCIS are not currently included in the American Joint Committee on Cancer (AJCC) pTis classification, with classic LCIS being considered a 'benign' lesion, 10 they remain as a category in the Union for International Cancer Control (UICC) TNM 8th edition, 11 and there is emerging evidence suggesting that these forms of LCIS might be better treated as DCIS, ^{4,12} in particular the practice of excision to negative margins.